0Reab/Obsidian-Vault-Notes/Hacking/Methodology/Web hax/Clickjacking.md

 <iframe id="victim_website" src="https://victim-website.com" sandbox="allow-forms"></iframe>
 ```

-Bot `allow-forms` & `allow-scripts` allow those actions in the iframe.
+Both `allow-forms` & `allow-scripts` allow those actions in the iframe.
 But top-level navigation is disabled, this allows the functionality within the targeted site while still bypassing frame busting.

 **LAB** - Clickjack the user to change the email, website is protected by frame buster.